JasonKessler/agefromname/README.md

 ```

 You find the probability of someone's gender based on their first name and optionally,
- the current year and/or their minimum age.
+ the current year, their minimum age, and/or their maximum age.

 ```pythonstub
 >>> age_from_name.prob_male('taylor')